Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Defenses

 \subsection{Training Data Sanitization}

 These defenses aim to identify and remove poisoning samples \textit{before training}, to alleviate the effect of the attack.
-The underlying rationale is that, to be effective, poisoning samples have to be \textit{different} from the rest of the training points, otherwise they would have no impact at all on the training process.
-Accordingly, poisoning samples typically exhibit an outlying behavior with respect to the training data distribution which enables their detection.
+The underlying rationale is that, to be effective, poisoning samples have to be \textit{different} from the rest of the training points.
+Otherwise, they would have no impact at all on the training process.
+Accordingly, poisoning samples typically exhibit an outlying behavior with respect to the training data distribution, which enables their detection.
 The defenses that fall into this category require access to the training data \fullTrain, and in a few cases also access to clean validation data $\cleanVal$, i.e., to an untainted dataset that can be used to facilitate detection of \textit{outlying} poisoning samples in the training set.
 No capabilities are required to alter the learning algorithm \learningSymb or to train the model parameters $\vct\theta$.
 Theoretically, these defenses can be applied in all learning settings.
 We can however not exclude the possibility in the \emph{model-training} setting that the attacker tampers with the data provided, which is beyond the defender's control.
 We first discuss defenses against indiscriminate poisoning. \citet{paudice2018label} target label-flip attacks by using label propagation.
 As \citet{2017arXiv170603691S} show, the difference between poisons and benign data allows to use outlier detection as a defense.
-Detection can also be eased by taking into account both features and labels, using clustering techniques~\cite{taheri2020defending,DBLP:journals/corr/LaishramP16}.
+Detection can also be eased by taking into account both features and labels, using clustering techniques for indiscriminate~\cite{taheri2020defending,DBLP:journals/corr/LaishramP16} and backdoor/targeted attacks~\cite{shawn2022traceback}.
 Backdoor and targeted poisoning attacks can also be detected using outlier detection, where the outlier is determined in the networks' latent features on the potentially tampered data~\cite{tran2018spectral,hayase2021spectre,peri2020deep}.
 An orthogonal line of work, by \citet{xiang2019benchmark,xiang2021reverse}, reconstructs the backdoor trigger and removes samples containing it.
-As shown in Table~\ref{table:matching_attack_defenses}, training data sanitization has been applied against various attack strategies, except for clean-label bilevel and semantical trigger poisoning attacks.
+As shown in Table~\ref{table:matching_attack_defenses}, training data sanitization has been applied against various attack strategies.
+Attack strategies that have not been mitigated yet are only indiscriminate clean-label bilevel attacks, semantical trigger backdoors and bilevel backdoors.